From antiquity to the XIX century

 3) The Proprioceptive Disorder model

 Research on factors predisposing to FND has focused solely on the psychopathological characteristics of patients.
 In this model, FND would be essentially the result of an activation deficit of peripheral proprioceptive sensors located in connective tissue to the brain.
 These proprioceptive sensors constantly inform the brain about the state of the body.
 This deficiency would be related to a malfunction of these sensors in relation to a connective tissue genetic alteration observed in the vast majority of these patients (see page "FND and Ehlers Danlos syndrome").
 Connective tissue ensures the reinforcement of almost all organs.
 For this reason, the brain is poorly and insufficiently informed and stimulated.
 In return, this creates muscular tensions, pain, and control disorders of many organs (motor control, functional colopathy, bladder disorders, vasomotricity, etc...).
 This lack of cerebral stimulation is also probably the cause of the fatigue that is present in all these patients, associated cognitive disorders (work memory, attention, difficulty in finding words etc.), possible discomfort, by the intermediary of a possible secondary brain disconnection.
 This proprioceptive disorder would therefore favour "dissociative" phenomena as described in the previous model.
 For this reason, these patients are predisposed to undergo FND's during a more or less important and sometimes subtle physical or emotional disturbance.
-Indeed, the questioning and clinical examination of patients with FND very often allows almost always to highlight elements in favour one of this constitutional fragility of connective tissue that characterise the syndrome of Ehlers Danlos "hypermobile" (see corresponding page).
+Indeed, the questioning and clinical examination of patients with FND very often, (about 3 out of 5 patients and even more frequently in fibromyalgia), allows almost always to highlight elements in favour one of this constitutional fragility of connective tissue that characterise the syndrome of Ehlers Danlos "hypermobile" (see corresponding page).
 In these patients, it is designed to reactivate the peripheral proprioceptive sensors by peripheral magnetic stimulation and to act on cerebral connectivity by transcranian central cerebral large field magnetic stimulation.
 The predisposing factors of FND would therefore be essentially somatic in origin, although psychopathological disturbances may aggravate this predisposition or be the triggering element.